 One knows that reforms were introduced in the unit linked insurance plan in September 2010 in order to protect one’s financial interest and save these products from total oblivion.

-Raise in the lock in period: One knows that unit linked insurance products had a lock in period of 3 years.
+- Raise in the Lock in Period: One knows that unit linked insurance products had a lock in period of 3 years.
 These products were marketed as a get rich quick scheme.
 One pays the premium for 3 years and investments were made in equity or in debt.
 What was not mentioned was that these products entail high charges in the first couple of years.
-As per new reforms the lock in period was raised to 5 years.
+As per new reforms the lock in period for ULIP was raised to 5 years.
 This converted the view on these financial products from a short term to a long term approach.
 With charges being reduced and equity giving gains with a long term horizon these products started regaining their lost shine.

 In India the focus has always been on value for money.
 Unit linked insurance policies as well as endowment products known as traditional life insurance products advertise twin benefits namely insurance as well as investment benefits.
 As one wants value for money he falls into the trap of a unit linked insurance product.
 One should never mix insurance with investments.
 One should purchase a pure protection policy which is a term life insurance policy with rider benefits at a low cost.
 Investments should be in equity diversified mutual funds if one has the ability and willingness to take risks.
 If one is risk averse he can invest in a fixed income product like a fixed deposit or a public provident fund.
 This is because traditional life insurance products such as endowment plans give huge commissions to insurance agents to sell these products paid from one’s premium.
 Unit linked insurance policies also have charges which are higher than mutual funds.
 So think, Insurance and Investment should be term insurance with riders and an investment product depending on one’s risk profile.
 This can give better returns than any twin benefit insurance product.